 Hi, I’m Dr. Savannah Landis!

-I am a licensed psychologist and I specialize in the treatment of eating disorders and sport psychology.
+I am a licensed clinical and sport psychologist and I specialize in the treatment of athletes with eating disorders.

 My Story